-In the context of this Policy, 'safeguarding' does not mean preventing accidents (covered by our Health and Safety Policy) or making sure that a child's rights (as defined in the United Nations Convention on the Rights of the Child) and human rights as defined in the Universal Declaration of Human Rights are fully implemented.
-Instead we are referring specifically to the protection of children and adults from abuse.
+In the context of this Policy, 'safeguarding' does not mean preventing accidents (covered by our Health and Safety Policy) or making sure that a child's rights (as defined in the UNCRC and human rights as defined in the Universal Declaration of Human Rights are fully implemented.
+Instead, we are referring specifically to the protection of children and adults from abuse.

-Child Abuse
+Child Abuse:

-The British Council uses the definition of abuse endorsed by the World Health Organization2:
+The British Council uses the definition of abuse endorsed by the World Health Organisation2:

-'Child abuse' or 'maltreatment' constitutes all forms of physical and/or emotional ill-treatment, sexual abuse, neglect or negligent treatment or commercial or other exploitation, resulting in actual or potential harm to the child's health, survival, development or dignity in the context of a relationship of responsibility, trust or power'.
+'Child abuse' or 'maltreatment' constitutes all forms of physical and/or emotional ill-treatment, sexual abuse, neglect, or negligent treatment or commercial or other exploitation, resulting in actual or potential harm to the child's health, survival, development, or dignity in the context of a relationship of responsibility, trust or power'.